 I am currently in my senior year at Texas State University, seeking a Bachelor of Art in mass communication with minors in art and English.
 I tutor a variety of subjects, but I specialize in those concerning writing, literature, and the English language.
-I am certified by the College Reading and Learning Association (CRLA), and have worked in education for eight years with students from a wide variety of ages and backgrounds: preschool children learning state curriculum, English language learners writing journals for publication, and college tutors training for their certifications.
+I am certified by the College Reading and Learning Association (CRLA), and have worked in education for over eight years, with students from a wide variety of ages and backgrounds: preschool children learning state-accredited curriculum, English language learners writing journals for publication, and college tutors training for their certifications.
 My passion for teaching English stems from my firm belief that exceptional communication skills, both oral and written, provide a multitude of avenues to success.
-When I’m not tutoring or studying, I’m likely either reading, filling my sketchbooks, or watching Fringe on Netflix.
-I love many, many books, but my all-time favorite book is East of Eden.
-My favorite artist/human hero is Frida Kahlo, and my favorite dessert is peach cobbler.
+When I’m not tutoring or studying, I’m likely either reading, filling my sketchbooks, or cuddling with my two Morkie pups.

 SAT Verbal: 710